OSS Analytics, Monitoring, and Tracing for Federated GraphQL APIs

 Distributed Tracing for Federated GraphQL APIs with OpenTelemetry

-Cosmo's distributed tracind doesn't start and end at the GraphQL layer.
-We're using OpenTelemetry for two main reasons.
-First, it's a vendor-neutral standard for distributed tracing.
-You can use the whole Cosmo Analytics Stack, but you don't have to.
-Second, OpenTelemetry goes beyond just the GraphQL layer.
+Cosmo's distributed tracing doesn't start and end at the GraphQL layer.
+OpenTelemetry is used for distributed tracing because it provides a vendor-neutral standard for collecting telemetry across services.
+This allows Cosmo to integrate with external tools such as Datadog, Elastic APM, or Jaeger while still supporting a fully self-hosted stack.
+OpenTelemetry also goes beyond the GraphQL layer.
 It allows you to generate traces across all your services, including your database, message queues, and more, not just the GraphQL layer.

 Distributed Tracing in Cosmo Studio